my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 ### 1.4
  * **ADDITIONS**
   * Display related content from simple-metadata-relation plugin.
+  * Adding functionality related to displaying translation options.
+  * Adding functionality related to upgrade of translations-for-pressbooks plugin which checks if translations option for current book and post is enabled.

  * **ENHANCEMENTS**
-  *  removed redundant tags in footer.php
+  *  Removed redundant tags in footer.php

 * **List of Files revised**
   * added smd-relations.css